Things You'll Need:

 Step 1

-Remove the cooked beef from the pan and set aside.
-Place a skillet or saucepan on the stove.
+Remove the cooked beef from the pan and set it aside.
+Place another skillet or saucepan on the stove.
 Turn the heat under the skillet or pan to low.

 Step 2

-Measure 2 tbs. beef drippings into the pan.
+Measure 2 tbsp. beef drippings, trying to get the clear fat on top of other liquids, into a skillet or saucepan.
 Let it heat up.
-Measure 2 tbs. all-purpose flour and stir into drippings.
+Measure 2 tbsp. all purpose flour and stir into the drippings.
 This is called a roux (pronounced ROO).
-If the meat wasn’t seasoned, sprinkle salt--generally 1/2 tsp. for 1 cup liquid--over the roux.
+If the meat wasn't seasoned, sprinkle salt--generally 1/2 tsp. for 1 cup liquid--over the roux.
 Stir and cook the roux for 3 to 5 minutes to remove the raw flour flavor.

 Step 3

-Measure 1 cup liquid.
-Which type of liquid you use depends on the beef you cooked and the type of gravy you want to serve with it.
-If you want a brown gravy--for pot roast or hamburger steaks--then use water or beef broth.
-If you want a cream gravy--for chicken fried steak--then use 1/2 cup water and 1/2 cup milk.
+Measure 1 cup of liquid.
+What liquid you use will depend upon what beef you cooked and what type of gravy you want to serve with it.
+If you want a brown gravy for pot roast or hamburger steaks, use water or beef broth.
+If you want a cream gravy for chicken fried steak, use 1/2 cup water and 1/2 cup milk.

 Step 4

 Pour the liquid into the hot roux while stirring.
 The gravy should begin to simmer and thicken soon after that.
 Taste it to adjust the amount of salt.
 Continue simmering and stirring until it reaches the desired thickness.
-Pour the gravy through a strainer to remove any lumps.
+You can pour the gravy through a strainer to remove any lumps.